Texas Military Department

 The Texas Military Department (TMD) is an executive branch agency of the Texas government.
-Along with the Texas Department of Public Safety, it is charged with providing the security of Texas, which has the second largest population, border, and economy in the United States.
-It also provides administration of the Texas Military Forces (TXMF), the principle instrument through which it executes security policy.
+Along with the Texas Department of Public Safety, it is charged with providing the security of Texas, which has the second-largest population, border, and economy in the United States.
+It also provides administration of the Texas Military Forces (TXMF), the principal instrument through which it executes security policy.
 TXMF currently include the Texas Army National Guard, Texas Air National Guard, and Texas State Guard.
 It formerly included the Texas Rangers, Texas Army, Texas Navy, and Texas Marines.

 The Texas Military Department also maintains a variety of civic engagement initiatives to support public relations, accountability, transparency, and safety awareness.
-It hosts an annual Open House and Toy Drive.
-It also hosts the Texas ChalleNGe Academy, Texas STARBASE, and Texas Military Forces Museum.
-It also publishes The Dispatch magazine, TMDTV, smartphone applications, and social media channels.
+It hosts an annual open house and toy drive.
+It also hosts the Texas ChalleNGe Academy, Texas STARBASE, Project 1836, and Texas Military Forces Museum.
+It also publishes The Dispatch magazine, TMDTV, smartphone applications, and social-media channels.

-The Texas Military Department is commanded by the Adjutant General of Texas, who is appointed by and reports to the Governor of Texas.
-Headquartered at Building Eight in Camp Mabry, TMD's stated mission is to "provide the Governor and President with ready forces in support of state and federal authorities at home and abroad."
+The Texas Military Department (TMD) is commanded by the adjutant general of Texas, who is appointed by and reports to the governor of Texas.
+Headquartered at Building Eight in Camp Mabry, TMD's stated mission is to "provide the governor and President with ready forces in support of state and federal authorities at home and abroad."
 It is empowered by Article 4, Section 7 of the Texas Constitution to "execute the laws of the State, to suppress insurrections, and to repel invasions."